mp3il/bluesnap-ios/README.md

 BlueSnapSDK.setBsToken(bsToken: bsToken)
 ```

 > **Note**: Tokens expire after 60 minutes or after using the token to process a payment, whichever comes first.
-Therefore, you'll need to generate a new one for each purchase.
+Therefore, you'll need to generate a new one for each purchase. <br>
 > **Tip**: Listen for the token expiration event to generate a new token if needed.
-You can see how we do it in the demo app: The helper function `listenForBsTokenExpiration()` listens for a token expiration error and `bsTokenExpired()` resolves the error by generating a new token.
+You can see how we do it in the demo app: The helper function `listenForBsTokenExpiration()` listens for a token expiration notification and `bsTokenExpired()` resolves the issue by generating a new token.

 → If you're using the Standard Checkout Flow, then continue on to the next section. <br>
 → If you're using the Custom Checkout Flow, then jump down to [Implementing Custom Checkout Flow](#implementing-custom-checkout-flow).